 Do I have to have health insurance to be seen at Student Health Services?

 No, many students who use our services do not have health insurance; however, health insurance coverage can help protect you against medical bills in the event of a serious illness.
 Most students with medical insurance are covered through their parent's medical coverage or a student policy.
 Many students are eligible to stay on their family health insurance program.
 Consult your insurance provider to determine if this option is available to you.
 Due to new insurance laws, most young adults can stay on their parent's family plan until they turn 26.
-Student Health Services will submit charges to your insurance provider or help you submit charges on your own, depending on your provider, to minimize your out of pocket costs.
+Student Health Services will submit charges to your insurance provider or help you submit charges on your own, depending on your provider, to minimize your out-of-pocket costs.